My name is Marda. I’m a writer.

 When I was little I wanted to be a witch.
 But not a cackling, haggard witch who stirs potions in bubbling cauldrons, gifting poisonous apples to unsuspecting waifs before flying madly across midnight sky on a broomstick, summoning a cacophony of banshees and horror around her.

-Nor did I want to be like Glinda the Good.
+Nor did I want to be like Glinda the Goody-Two-Shoes.

 I didn’t ask for much.

 During the summer before grade four, something else happened.
-Instead of enchanting the neighbourhood kids with my charm and wit, I was locked indoors and plunged into writing by a powerful sorcerer (let’s call him dad) who forbade me to play outside until I crafted him a story.
-Imagination, he said, was a necessity to a healthy life and an important tool to cultivate at my age.
-Friends could wait.
-This “write me a story” became a weekly thing.
+Instead of enchanting the neighbourhood kids with my best JEM impersonations, I was locked indoors and plunged into writing by a powerful sorcerer (let’s call him dad) who forbade me to play outside until I crafted him a story.
+Imagination, he said, was a necessity to a fulfilling life and an important tool to cultivate at my age.
+Apparently so was getting it down on paper.
+Friends could wait, he said.

 I want to say that I fell in love with writing then but I didn’t.
-All I learned was how to become a really good liar.
-That, is an entirely different sort of magic.
+It took time and like real magic, it ensnared me when I least expected it.
+As a bonus, I also learned how to become a really good liar.

 If you head on over to the What page, I’ll tell you more.“You have to be a bit of a liar to tell a story the right way.” -The Name of the Wind